Tom Parsons (high jumper): Biography

-Parsons finished 20th in the 2003 European Juniors, 17th in the 2005 European U23 championships, 10th in the 2005 World University Games, 11th at the 2006 Commonwealth Games and 10th in the World Championships at Osaka.
+Parsons finished 20th in the 2003 European Juniors, 17th in the 2005 European U23 championships and 10th in the 2005 World University Games.
+He represented England at the 2006 Commonwealth Games in Melbourne, where he finished 11th and 10th in the 2007 World Championships in Athletics at Osaka.

 Parsons represented Great Britain at the 2008 Summer Olympics in the high jump where he finished 8th with a jump of 2.25.

-He has a personal best of 2.30 metres outdoors (2008) and 2.31 metres indoors (2010).
+He has a personal best of 2.30 metres outdoors (2008) and 2.31 metres indoors (2010) and was twice British high jump champion after winning the British Athletics Championships in 2008 and 2011.

+He went to a second and third Commonwealth Games, when he represented England at the 2010 Commonwealth Games in Delhi and the 2014 Commonwealth Games in Glasgow.